 To enact law, including a budget bill, the legislature must pass an identical bill in both the House of Representatives and the Senate.

-Utah is unique in that the Appropriations Committee is composed of the entire legislature.
-The Appropriations Committee is divided into joint House and Senate appropriations subcommittees by topic, such as Public Education, Higher Education, Social Services, etc. After the LFA receives the governor’s budget recommendations, it analyzes the recommendations and prepares its own recommendations for the legislature and its appropriation subcommittees.
+Utah is unique in that the appropriations committee is composed of the entire legislature that is divided into joint House and Senate appropriations subcommittees by topic, such as Public Education, Higher Education, Social Services, etc. After the LFA receives the governor’s budget recommendations, it analyzes the recommendations and prepares its own recommendations for the legislature and its appropriation subcommittees.

-The appropriation subcommittees analyze the budgets within their assigned topic area and submit their final recommendations to the Executive Appropriations Committee (EAC).
-The Executive Appropriations Committee receives the recommendations from the joint appropriations subcommittees, makes final budgetary decisions to balance the budget, and directs the LFA to prepare appropriations bills.
+The appropriation subcommittees analyze the budgets within their assigned topic area and submit their final recommendations to the EAC.
+EAC receives the recommendations from the joint appropriations subcommittees, makes final budgetary decisions to balance the budget, and directs the LFA to prepare appropriations bills.
 The appropriations bills are debated and the House of Representatives and the Senate pass the budget bills.

 Budget Implementation and Execution